futureversecom/trn-examples/README.md

     <h3 align="center">The Root Network Examples</h3>
 </p>

-A curated collection of examples and solutions on how to interact with the Root Network (TRN)
+Enjoy our curated collection of examples and solutions on how to interact with the Root Network (TRN).
+Use these patterns to build your own robust and scalable decentralized applications.

 - [EVM](/examples/evm) – Provide examples on how to deploy Solidity smart contracts on TRN or interact with native pallets via the precompiles
 - [Substrate](/examples/substrate) – Provide examples on how to interact with TRN native pallets using [extrinsics](https://docs.substrate.io/learn/transaction-types/)